Pauan/nuit/README.rst

    Unicode code point escapes are necessary to include invalid characters (listed above).
 They are also useful in the situation where you don't have an easy way to insert a Unicode character directly, but you do know its code point, e.g. you can represent the string ``foo€bar`` as ``" foo\u(20AC)bar``

-   You can also use Unicode code point escapes to include newline\ [#newline]_ characters directly, so they won't be converted by the parser/serializer.
+   You can also use Unicode code point escapes to include newline\ [#newline]_ characters so they won't be converted by the parser/serializer.

 Comparison